Myles Gaskin Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Myles Gaskin Player Prop Bets for NFL Week 6 - Miami vs. Jacksonville

-There will be player prop betting options available for Myles Gaskin ahead of Sunday's NFL action at 9:30 AM ET live on CBS.
-Gaskin's Miami Dolphins (1-4) and the Jacksonville Jaguars (0-5) face off in a Week 6 matchup from Tottenham Hotspur Stadium in London, England.
+There will be player prop bet markets available for Myles Gaskin before he takes to the field for NFL action on Sunday at 9:30 AM ET live on CBS.
+Gaskin and the Miami Dolphins (1-4) take the field against the Jacksonville Jaguars (0-5) in Week 6 at Tottenham Hotspur Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.